OranBourak/OranBourak/README.md

 ---

 Welcome to my GitHub profile!
-I'm Oran, a dedicated Software Engineering student at SCE Academic College, with a strong focus on Cybersecurity and Network Communication.
-Currently in my final year, I am actively seeking opportunities to bring my robust academic knowledge and practical experience into a Security Engineer role.
+I'm Oran, a dedicated Software Engineering with a strong focus on Cybersecurity and Network Communication.

-### What I'm working on 👨‍💻

-I am enhancing my cybersecurity skills through Google's Cybersecurity Professional Course and have recently completed an enriching student exchange program at Otto Von Guericke University in Germany, where I delved into advanced topics in cyber and communication fields.

 ### Academic Highlights 🎓